Stapleford, Nottinghamshire: Roads

 Stapleford is connected to Nottingham, Derby and the M1 motorway by the A52.

 Railway

+Stapleford and Sandiacre railway station on the Erewash Valley Line served the town between 1847 and 1967.

-The closest railway station (with regular services) is Beeston providing direct services to Nottingham, Derby, London, Lincoln, Bedford, Burton upon Trent, Leicester, Loughborough, Tamworth, Newark (Castle), Luton, East Midlands Parkway, Birmingham and Matlock.
+The closest present-day railway station with regular passenger services is Beeston providing direct services to Nottingham, Derby, London, Lincoln, Bedford, Burton upon Trent, Leicester, Loughborough, Tamworth, Newark (Castle), Luton, East Midlands Parkway, Birmingham and Matlock.

 Light rail

 In August 2015, a Light Rail (tram) line was opened towards Stapleford via Beeston and Chilwell as part of the Nottingham Express Transit system.
-A park and ride station, called Toton Lane Park & Ride has been built about 1 mile south of Stapleford town centre, and adjacent to some residential areas of the town.
+A park and ride station, called Toton Lane Park & Ride, has been built about one mile south of Stapleford town centre, and adjacent to some residential areas of the town.
 It is on Toton Lane, just south of the A52 roundabout, and is the terminus of line 1 of the Phase 2 expansion.
-There are no plans for extension into the centre of Stapleford.
+There are no current plans for extension into the centre of Stapleford.

+Conservation

+The parish contains 17 listed buildings that are recorded in the National Heritage List for England.
+Of these, one is listed at Grade I, the highest of the three grades, one is at Grade II*, the middle grade, and the others are at Grade II, the lowest grade.